Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Armour Upgrades**

     As part of a Long Rest, you can use a Smith's Tool, Tinker's Tool or a Leatherworker's Tool and leather pieces to augment a set of Medium or Heavy Armour.
-For 8 hours, the armour doesn’t cause its wearer to suffer :d20-disadv: **Disdvantage** on Dexterity (Stealth) checks.
+For 8 hours, the armour doesn’t cause its wearer to suffer :d20-disadv: **Disadvantage** on Dexterity (Stealth) checks.

 - **Find Fragility**